mrjeanjoseph/mrjeanjoseph/README.md

-### 🔭 I’m working on
+### 🔭 I’m working on these projects

-- Projects for freelance clients.
+- Projects for friends and family.
-- Growing [Upbeat Code](https://www.upbeatcode.com) to 100k/month visitors.
+- Growing [CRUD sites](https://www.crudallday.com) to 100k/month visitors.

 ### 🌱 I’m learning